saf-dmitry/taskpaper-mode/README.md

 Item is marked as complete by applying the `@done` tag.
 By default, items tagged with `@done` are visually crossed out.

 The command `C-c C-d` (`taskpaper-item-toggle-done`) toggles done state for item under cursor.
+Alternatively you can toggle done state of the task by clicking on the task mark with `mouse-1` if the custom variable `taskpaper-pretty-marks` is non-nil.
 If the custom option `taskpaper-complete-save-date` is non-nil, current date will be added to the `@done` tag.
 Additionally, you may specify a list of tags, which will be removed once the item is completed, using the custom option `taskpaper-tags-to-remove-when-done`.

 ## Calendar Integration